 How to Create a Pivot Table

-Input the data into your range of columns and rows.
+- Input the data into your range of columns and rows.
 Remember to adjust your column widths if it is hard to see.

-Play with these options during the process of creating your table until you are happy with the results.
+- Play with these options while creating your table until you are happy with the results.

 Excel Pivot Table Training: Summary and Key Takeaways

-Now you have learned the basics of creating a pivot table in Microsoft Excel; you can start working out what you need where in your pivot table to see the solutions you are after!
+Now you have learned the basics of creating a pivot table in Microsoft Excel, and you can start working out what you need where in your pivot table to see the solutions you are after!
 Play around with your calculated fields and other aspects of your Microsoft Excel document to further improve your skills.

 Frequently Asked Questions About Microsoft Excel Tables